 The first teams to qualify for the Hockey Women’s World Cup in London are now confirmed.

-With some of the world’s best ranked teams already guaranteed a place, be sure to pre-register for tickets today.
-By pre-registering for tickets you will be entered into the public ballot, and placed into a draw for your selected tickets, with tickets randomly allocated based on a computerised selection process.
+With some of the world’s best ranked teams already guaranteed a place, be sure to register for tickets today.
+By registering for tickets you will be entered into the public ballot, and placed into a draw for your selected tickets, with tickets randomly allocated based on a computerised selection process.
 The Ballot opens 19 August 2017.
-Remember, you MUST be pre-registered for a chance to secure tickets through the ballot.

 So how have the qualified teams performed at previous world cups?

 England’s women go into the 2018 World Cup as one of the favourites with many of their players still on a high after winning Olympic gold for Great Britain back at Rio 2016.
 Despite not having won the World Cup before, England have been making steady progress in recent years.
-In addition to their Olympic success they have won bronze medals at the last two World Cups, in 2014 and 2010, whilst they also won the European Championships in 2015.
+In addition to their Olympic success they won a bronze medal at the 2010 World Cup and were the European Champions in 2015.
 With world-class players including FIH Hockey Stars Goalkeeper of the Year 2016 Maddie Hinch, Captain Alex Danson and fellow Olympic gold medallists Laura Unsworth, Susannah Townsend and Giselle Ansley within their ranks, they have talent in abundance.
 Home support will be crucial for England with their passionate fans capable of inspiring them to a historic first World Cup title.
 On home turf such a triumph would certainly rank up there alongside their Rio success.

 Agustin Corradini, the head coach to Argentina, has been rebuilding his team after a below-par performance at the 2016 Rio Olympics.
 There have been many signs that Las Leonas are approaching their mesmerising best, not least the way they dominated the pool stages of the HWL Semi-Final in Johannesburg.
 However a 2-1 loss to Germany in the semi-final and a 5-2 loss to England in the third place match will be a reminder that there is still work to be done to see this team reach its potential.